These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 Food

-Rubber Ducky Isopods reportedly like/need quite a varied diet.
+Rubber Ducky Isopods like/need quite a varied diet.

 Though out of all the species I’ve owned, these guys never seem to appreciate veggie scraps.